kodehat/signcolors/README.md

 - `/sc colorsymbol [symbol]` - Changes the color symbol.
 - `/sc givesign [player] [amount]` - Give a player colored signs.
 - `/sc colorcodes` - Shows you a color/format codes list.
+- `/sc upgrade` - Upgrades the old database format from version 0.7.1 and earlier to the new database format of version 0.8.0 and later.

 ## Permissions